Doug Black Sells 9,457 Shares of SiteOne Landscape Supply, Inc. (NYSE:SITE) Stock

 SiteOne Landscape Supply Price Performance

-SITE has been the topic of several recent research reports.
-Royal Bank of Canada raised shares of SiteOne Landscape Supply from an “underperform” rating to a “sector perform” rating and lowered their target price for the stock from $128.00 to $118.00 in a report on Wednesday, June 22nd.
-Robert W. Baird lowered shares of SiteOne Landscape Supply from an “outperform” rating to a “neutral” rating and set a $129.00 target price on the stock. in a research report on Thursday, July 14th.
-Stifel Nicolaus began coverage on shares of SiteOne Landscape Supply in a research report on Tuesday, July 12th.
+A number of analysts have recently commented on SITE shares.
+Stifel Nicolaus assumed coverage on SiteOne Landscape Supply in a research note on Tuesday, July 12th.
 They issued a “hold” rating and a $105.00 target price on the stock.
-Loop Capital cut their target price on shares of SiteOne Landscape Supply from $160.00 to $135.00 and set a “hold” rating on the stock in a research report on Friday, July 8th.
-Finally, Barclays cut their target price on shares of SiteOne Landscape Supply from $161.00 to $145.00 and set an “equal weight” rating on the stock in a research report on Thursday, July 14th.
-Eight investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Hold” and an average price target of $156.67.
+UBS Group cut their target price on SiteOne Landscape Supply from $165.00 to $152.00 and set a “neutral” rating for the company in a research note on Thursday, August 4th.
+Loop Capital lowered their price target on SiteOne Landscape Supply from $160.00 to $135.00 and set a “hold” rating for the company in a research report on Friday, July 8th.
+Deutsche Bank Aktiengesellschaft began coverage on SiteOne Landscape Supply in a research note on Wednesday.
+They issued a “buy” rating and a $189.00 price target on the stock.
+Finally, TheStreet cut SiteOne Landscape Supply from a “b-” rating to a “c+” rating in a research note on Wednesday, May 18th.
+Eight research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $156.67.

 SiteOne Landscape Supply, Inc engages in the wholesale distribution of landscape supplies in the United States and Canada.
 The company provides a selection of approximately 135,000 stock keeping units, including irrigation supplies, which comprise controllers, valves, sprinkler heads, and irrigation pipes; fertilizer, grass seed, and ice melt products; control products, such as herbicides, fungicides, rodenticides, and other pesticides; landscape accessories that include mulches, soil amendments, drainage pipes, tools, and sods; nursery goods, which consist of deciduous and evergreen shrubs, ornamental, shade, evergreen trees, field grown and container-grown nursery stock, roses, perennials, annuals, bulbs, and plant species; hardscapes, such as pavers, natural stones, blocks, and other durable materials; and outdoor lighting products that include lighting fixtures, LED lamps, wires, transformers, and accessories.